-What is a precedent study?
+What is an architecture precedent study?

-According to the merriam webster dictionary a ‘precedent' can be defined as "something done or said that may serve as an example or rule to authorize or justify a subsequent act of the same or an analogous kind”, and a ‘study’ as “a state of contemplation”
+According to the Merriam Webster dictionary a ‘precedent‘ can be defined as “something done or said that may serve as an example or rule to authorize or justify a subsequent act of the same or an analogous kind”, and a ‘study’ as “a state of contemplation”

-These examples often come in the form of visual aides, and form vital parts of a projects foundation and overall concept, with many projects finding their starting points from one singular precedent.
+These examples often come in the form of visual aides, and form vital parts of a projects foundation and overall concept, with many projects finding their initial starting points from one singular precedent.

-How are precedent studies used?
+How are precedent studies used for research?

 From seeking initial design inspiration, through to sourcing the right material finishes, precedent studies provide an excellent resource and visual library of thought provoking media.